Managing bowel problems caused by pancreatic cancer

 Bowel problems can also be a symptom of pancreatic cancer before it’s diagnosed.
 Read more about symptoms.

 Speak to your doctor or nurse about any bowel problems.
-They can work out what is causing them, and find ways to manage them.
+They can work out what is causing them, and find ways to help manage them.

 What is dehydration?